 After the Disembarkation talk we watched part one of a Video that has been made by a documentary maker who has been following the different tour groups around since the start.
 I appear briefly in the Summer Palace at Pushkin.
 We have decided to buy a copy when it is finished.

+After lunch we went on the city tour - and what a beautiful city it is!! - but the guide told us that the Metro had stairs, steep escalators and was a busy place - too busy for a wheelchair, so we stayed with bus with two other couples.
+There was a Sushi Bar close by so we had afternoon tea there before being taken to a parking place close to Red Square.
+Syl took some photos of Red Square and at 6:15pm we left to go back to the ship.
 We could have gone to a folk song concert tonight but were told that the theatre had steep steps and that we would only get back to the boat after 9:30pm.
 I was too pooped by then.
 We went back to the boat and Syl worked on the blog while I watched television in the cabin.
 What a lovely surprise when Syl knocked on the door and held the laptop up to show me Mark and Emily and Tammy on the monitor!
 Tammy had Skyped Syl and she was able to speak to them and see little Emily!

 We finally got to bed at about 10:30pm.